Garfield Barwick: Early life and education

-Barwick was one of three brothers born to Methodist parents, of Cornish origin; he was later very insistent on his Cornish identity.
-He was raised in Stanmore, an inner-city suburb of Sydney, and attended Fort Street High School.
-He graduated from the University of Sydney with a University Medal in law.
+Barwick was born on 22 June 1903 in Stanmore, New South Wales.
+He was the first of three children born to Lily Grace (née Ellicott) and Jabez Edward Barwick.
+He was of Cornish descent, and was later very insistent on his Cornish identity.

+Barwick was raised in "a Methodist family of modest means".
+His father was working as a typesetter and later established a horse racing newspaper, which collapsed in the mid-1920s.
+Barwick grew up in Sydney's inner suburbs, attending Crown Street Public School, Cleveland Street Intermediate High School and Fort Street High School.
+He matriculated at the age of 16, winning a bursary to attend the University of Sydney where he graduated Bachelor of Arts in 1923 and Bachelor of Laws in 1926.
+He won the University Medal in law.

 Legal career

 A very diligent student, Barwick was admitted to legal practice soon after finishing university, although (on his own later admission) he suffered severely in financial terms during the Great Depression.
 He was guarantor for a bank loan to his younger brother to operate a service station in Ashfield, but was unable to repay the bank when the loan was forfeited, and was made bankrupt after he sued the oil companies for defamation.
 This was held against him by many throughout his career.

 Nevertheless, he practised as a barrister from 1927 in many jurisdictions, achieving considerable recognition and the reluctant respect of opponents.
 At the beginning of World War 2, Barwick's challenges to the National Security Act 1939, which centralised the power to the Australian government, propelled him to the front rank of the Bar.

 He became publicly prominent in the 1943 case over the artistic merits of William Dobell's Archibald Prize-winning portrait of the painter Joshua Smith; a losing entrant claimed the picture was caricature, not portraiture.
 Barwick represented the plaintiff, and although they lost, the judges commended him for the brilliance of his arguments and his name became well known from that point onwards.

 Having been briefed in many of Australia's defining constitutional cases (e.g., the Airlines case, and the Bank Nationalisation case), he was knighted in 1953.

-A famous example of his astute advocacy involved thirteen Malaysians sentenced to death who appealed to the Privy Council.
-Twelve retained Barwick, who duly found a technical deficiency in the arrest warrants and secured their freedom.
-The last, whose counsel was not so thorough, was hanged.